AdobeXD/plugin-docs/reference/uxp/module/storage.md

 <a name="module-storage-folder-createfolder" id="module-storage-folder-createfolder"></a>

 #### folder.createFolder(name) ⇒ `Folder`
-Creates a Folder within this folder and returns the appropriate instance.
+Creates a Folder object within this folder _and_ creates the folder on disk.
+Unlike `createFile()`, this call _does_ modify the disk, and it cannot be used if the folder already exists (use [`getEntry()`](#module-storage-folder-getentry) in that case).

+* If the folder already exists on disk, fails with an error.
+* If the folder does not exist yet, immediately creates it on disk and then returns a Folder object for it.

 **Kind**: instance method of [`Folder`](#module-storage-folder)
 **Returns**: `Folder` - the created folder entry object